lingnath/Data-Engineering-Midterm-Project/README.md

 # Intro

-I have created a fully automated data pipeline that ETLs data from source to destination, including a superset dashboard that analyzes the data warehouse
+I have created a fully automated data pipeline that ETLs retail data from source to destination, including a superset dashboard that analyzes the data warehouse.

 This project consists of 2 sections:
 1. Setup